yochaigal/cairn/wip/2e/reliquary.md

 ## Bloodmap, 1 charge

   - A blank leather parchment that absorbs any blood spilled on its surface before rolling into a tight scroll.
-Unroll to see a poorly-construed map revealing the current location of any remaining blood.
+Unroll to see a rough map revealing the current location of any remaining blood.
 The image disappears after a few minutes.
   - **Recharge**: Pour a pint of your own life essence onto the map, blood for blood.
 You are _deprived_ until you can rest and eat a Ration.

 ## Coin of the Father, 1 charge

-  - Flip this worthless-looking hunk of flat metal in the air and it will appear to produce 99 gold coins.
+  - Flip this worthless-looking hunk of flat metal in the air, and it will appear to produce 99 gold coins.
 The illusory coins disappear after an hour.
   - **Recharge**: Steal the coin from its most recent recipient.

 ## Dryad's Tear, 1 use